 The Income Tax Act 2007 requires the rates of income tax to be set each tax year by an annual taxing Act.
-The Bill proposes to set the annual rates of income tax for the 2019-20 tax year at the same rates currently specified in schedule 1, part A of the Income Tax Act 2007 (that is, confirm that the rates remain unchanged).
+The Bill proposes to set the annual rates of income tax for the 2019-20 tax year at the same rates currently specified in Part A of Schedule 1 of the Income Tax Act 2007 (that is, confirm that the rates remain unchanged).